Hamas releases video of injured Israeli-American hostage Hersh Goldberg-Polin

 Near the end of the statement, Goldberg-Polin addresses his own family directly, naming his parents and siblings and saying: "I love you.
 I know you're doing your best to get me home as soon as possible.
 I want you to stay strong for me

-Goldberg-Polin's parents are among the relatives and loved ones of hostages who have met with Israeli leaders repeatedly to push them to negotiate a new cease-fire and hostage release deal with Hamas.
+Goldberg-Polin's parents are among the relatives and loved ones of hostages who have brought tremendous pressure on Israel's leaders to negotiate a new cease-fire and hostage release deal with Hamas.

 "I don't know that the cabinet needed to have a flame lit under them to get these hostages out," his father Jonathan Polin told CBS News' Chris Livesay in December.
 "But if they did, it happens today."